What is the Difference Between Planned and Reactive Maintenance? – Robinsonsfs

 What is Reactive Maintenance?

 Reactive maintenance is attending to issues only when they occur.
-This is also called breakdown maintenance.
+This is also called breakdown or emergency maintenance.
 It is sometimes viewed as leaving things in the lap of the Gods and keeping your fingers crossed that nothing will go wrong, but effectively, you aren’t in control.
 If you follow a reactive maintenance philosophy you can’t predict when things will go wrong, you don’t know if you will have the knowledge or skills to fix them and you don’t know if you will have the replacement parts availability.

 There may also be some issues regarding health and safety legislation and your responsibility to provide a safe workplace for your employees.
 If you fail to do so, you could even end up getting fined or facing legal action.